 Brussels is known as the capital of the comic strip.
 It’s the birthplace of some of the most famous comic strips in the world, like Tintin and Snowy of The Adventures of Tin Tin fame.

 If you’re a big fan of comics, you’ll love seeing them come to life in Brussels through stunning street art and murals.
-The Belgian Comic Strip Route marks off an area where many famous Belgian cartoonists lived, worked, and hung out.
+The Belgian Comic Strip Route is where many famous cartoonists lived, worked, and hung out.

-The Belgian Comic Strip Route will take you past their houses and studios as well as many other sites that were used in their stories.
+The Belgian Comic Strip Route will take you past their houses, studios, and other sites used in their stories.
 You can see it on foot or by bike (the city has plenty available for rent).

 See Related: Most Romantic Cities in the World

 23. Catch a Game at King Baudouin Stadium, Brussels